 Anne Véronique Schlaepfer is a partner and Vanessa Alarcón Duvanel is an associate at White & Case SA.
-The information contained in this chapter is accurate as of September 2016.
+The information contained in this chapter was accurate as at September 2016.

-Doak Bishop, ‘Towards a Harmonized Approach to Advocacy in International Arbitration’, The Art of Advocacy in International Arbitration, D. Bishop (ed.), p.
+Doak Bishop, ‘Towards a Harmonized Approach to Advocacy in International Arbitration’ in The Art of Advocacy in International Arbitration (Doak Bishop, Edward G Kehoe, eds.), p.
 480.

-International Bar Association (IBA), Rules on the Taking of Evidence in International Arbitration (2010), Article 8 par.
-4; see Commentary on the revised text of the 2010 IBA Rules on the Taking of Evidence in International Arbitration, p.
+International Bar Association [IBA], Rules on the Taking of Evidence in International Arbitration (2010), Article 8, Paragraph 4; see Commentary on the revised text of the 2010 IBA Rules on the Taking of Evidence in International Arbitration, p.
 24 (available at www.ibanet.org/Publications/publications_IBA_guides_and_free_materials.aspx).

-‘Direct Examination’, R. Harbest, A Counsel’s Guide to Examining and Preparing Witnesses in International Arbitration (Kluwer Law International 2015) pp. 35-66 (p.
-49).
+R Harbest, ‘Direct Examination’ in A Counsel’s Guide to Examining and Preparing Witnesses in International Arbitration (Kluwer Law International, 2015), p.
+49.

-See R. Waites/J. Lawrence, ‘Psychological Dynamics in International Arbitration Advocacy’ , The Art of Advocacy in International Arbitration, 109-110; see also ‘Direct Examination’, R. Harbest, A Counsel’s Guide to Examining and Preparing Witnesses in International Arbitration (Kluwer Law International 2015) pp. 35-66 (36-38 and 52-62) which discuss the psychology of decision making including the cognitive biases and confirmation bias of the human being, the principle of anchoring and its application to arbitrators.
-See also, M.A.
-Cymrot and P.M.
-Levine, ‘Going First Makes a Difference: Decision-Making Dynamics in Arbitration’, TDM Volume 12, Issue 6, November 2015, pp. 4-7.
+See R Waites/J Lawrence, ‘Psychological Dynamics in International Arbitration Advocacy’ in The Art of Advocacy in International Arbitration, pp. 109 and 110; see also R Harbest, ‘Direct Examination’ in A Counsel’s Guide to Examining and Preparing Witnesses in International Arbitration (Kluwer Law International, 2015), pp. 36 to 38 and 52 to 62, which discuss the psychology of decision-making, including the cognitive biases and confirmation bias of the human being, the principle of anchoring and its application to arbitrators.
+See also M A Cymrot and P M Levine, ‘Going First Makes a Difference: Decision-Making Dynamics in Arbitration’, TDM, Volume 12, Issue 6, November 2015, pp. 4 to 7.

-See IBA Guidelines on Party Representation in International Arbitration (2013), Guideline 24 available at www.ibanet.org/Publications/publications_IBA_guides_and_free_materials.aspx.
-See also Article 4(3) of the IBA Rules on the Taking of Evidence in International Arbitration (2010) available at the same link; Article 20(5) of the Rules of Arbitration of the London Court of International Arbitration (2014) available at
+See IBA Guidelines on Party Representation in International Arbitration (2013), Guideline 24, available at www.ibanet.org/Publications/publications_IBA_guides_and_free_materials.aspx.
+See also Article 4(3) of the IBA Rules on the Taking of Evidence in International Arbitration (2010), available at previous link; Article 20(5) of the Rules of Arbitration of the London Court of International Arbitration (2014), available at

-The number of preparatory stages of the preparation of witnesses for oral testimony as a whole varies among the commentators: see N. Blackaby, ‘Witness Preparation – A Key to Effective Advocacy in International Arbitration’, in A. van den Berg (ed.), Arbitration Advocacy in Changing Times, ICCA Congress Series, 2010 (Kluwer Law International 2011) pp. 118-132 (126) referring to three stages; D. Roney, ‘Effective Witness Preparation for International Commercial Arbitration: a Practical Guide for Counsel’, in 20 Journal of International Arbitration 2003, No. 3, p.
-429 (p.
-430) listing six steps.
+The number of preparatory stages of the preparation of witnesses for oral testimony as a whole varies among the commentators: see N Blackaby, ‘Witness Preparation – A Key to Effective Advocacy in International Arbitration’ in Arbitration Advocacy in Changing Times (A J van den Berg, ed.), ICCA Congress Series, 2010 (Kluwer Law International, 2011) p.
+126, referring to three stages; D Roney, ‘Effective Witness Preparation for International Commercial Arbitration: a Practical Guide for Counsel’ in Journal of International Arbitration, Volume 20 (2003), No. 3, p.
+430, listing six stages.